-Dr. Amy Stornaiuolo lives with her husband Vincenzo in McIlhenney (first floor).
+Dr. Amy Stornaiuolo lives with her husband Vincenzo in McIlhenny (first floor).
 She leads the Riepe Mentors Program and reaches out to undergraduates interested in education, digital literacies, urban issues, and cross-cultural dialogue online.
 She is also director of the Education Minor in Urban Education and can advise people interested in learning about education at Penn.
 Amy and Vincenzo are former restaurateurs, and they use their cooking expertise to provide amazing pasta dinners for the whole Riepe house each month.
 These are not to be missed!
 Stay tuned for other regular events at the Stornaiuolo house that include cooking lessons, Italian language and culture events, and writing support.

-Joining us this year is Dr. Sebastián Gil-Riaño.
-Sebastián is an Assistant Professor in the Department of the History and Sociology of Science, with particular research interests in race, gender and globalization in the history of science.
-Sebastián, his wife Adriann and their adorable young son Arturo can be found in their apartment located in Cleeman on the second floor.
-Sebastián and Adriann host Sundae Sundays in their apartment, with lots of sweets and nature documenteries!
+Dr. Sebastián Gil-Riaño is an Assistant Professor in the Department of the History and Sociology of Science, with particular research interests in race and globalization in the history of science.
+Sebastián, his wife Adriann and their adorable young son Arturo can be found in their apartment located in Magee on the second floor.
+Sebastián and Adriann host Planet Sundaes in their apartment, with lots of fun fruit and nature documentaries!
 Be on the lookout for the monthly Riepe Writing Retreats, hosted by Sebastián and Amy.

 And of course House Dean Dr. Marilynne Diggs-Thompson (or Dean Diggs, as you’ll learn to call her) completes the Riepe faculty team.
 Besides making Riepe hum along like a well-oiled machine and cooking up impressive amounts of terrific homemade food for everyone, she teaches in the Anthropology department as an Adjunct Assistant Professor, with special interests in the anthropology of consumerism and markets.
 She is assisted in the Riepe House office by Alaina (Lainie) Bailey, who is the Riepe House Coordinator.
 As a recent UPenn graduate, Lainie can be a great resource regarding all things Penn.